fredmpeixoto/register-users/README.md

 ## Run API from Visual Studio

-1 - Restore NuGet package from Solution
+1. Restore NuGet package from Solution
-2 - Set ManagerAPI as Startup Project
+2. Set ManagerAPI as Startup Project
-3- Execute ISS Express and the API will open Swagger Documentation API
+3. Execute ISS Express and the API will open Swagger Documentation API

 ## Install and Open Angular Project

-1 -  npm i
+1.  npm i
-2 - to run `ng serve`
+2. To run `ng serve`
-3 - to unit test `ng test`
+3. To unit test `ng test`

 ## To login

-1 - user: `fredmpeixoto@gmail.com` | password: `123456`
+- user: `fredmpeixoto@gmail.com` | password: `123456`